B59-CloudDevOps/learn-terraform/README.md

     1) They play an important role in terraform
     2) Outputs are used to print something
     3) They are also used to share the information between terraform modules.

+Naming Standards:
+    1) Either use lowerCase letters with _ or - only
+    2) follow camelCase